klllj0ylife/klllj0ylife/README.md

 🕶 **Operational Mindset**
 - Walk into every room with a plan for every outcome; control comes from preparation, not reaction.
 - Anticipate every angle, every objection, every failure point.
+- Operate at the intersection of systems, security, and execution.
 - Precision over noise; depth over breadth.
 - Security is not a feature; it is an adversarial discipline.
 - The strongest systems are the ones attackers never fully understand.